Gyakobo/blind-75-leetcode-list/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

-A special thanks to my best friend [Ryan Eaton](https://github.com/R2bEEaton) for also con0tributing to this project!
+A special thanks to my best friend [Ryan Eaton](https://github.com/R2bEEaton) for also contributing to this project!

 This github repo serves to educate any wonderer who comes upon this page of essential leetcode questions any programmer ought to know.